oonap0oo/small-Python-projects/README.md

 and fiters using a optional search string

 ## class_color_code.py
+contains two class definitions:

+### class resistor()
-object oriented code to find the value of a resistor out of the color codes present on the component can return a tuple containing (value, tolerance) as values or a string representation such as "12 MOhm 5%"
+contains code to find the value of a resistor out of the color codes present on the component can return a tuple containing (value, tolerance) as values or a string representation such as "12 MOhm 5%"

+### class resistance()
+contains code to find the colorband colors out of the value and tolerance of the component both for sets of 4 and 5 colorbands